-Municipal Development Plan (MDP): The planning policy document guiding growth and development within The City of Calgary.
+Municipal Development Plan (MDP): The planning policy document guiding growth and development within The City.
 It reflects the kind of community Calgarians would like to see in the future.
 It is visionary, strategic and long-term, and provides the basis for actions and decisions to both protect and improve quality of life for all Calgarians, present and future.
 Municipal Reserve: Municipal Reserve as defined in the Municipal Government Act.

-Neighbourhood: A portion of a community generally based on a quarter section of land or equivalent area (65 hectares; 160 acres), in which most residents are within a five minute walk of a Neighbourhood Activity Centre.
+Neighbourhood: A portion of a community generally based on a quarter section of land or equivalent area (65 hectares; 160 acres), in which most residents are within a five-minute walk of a Neighbourhood Activity Centre.

-Neighbourhood Activity Centre (NAC):

-Centre providing opportunities for residential intensification, local jobs, retail services and civic activities.
+Neighbourhood Activity Centre (NAC): Centre providing opportunities for residential intensification, local jobs, retail services and civic activities.
 In new communities, NACs should be planned at the outset through the Plan process.

 Neighbourhood Area: The residential catchment area outside of the Neighbourhood Activity Centre (NAC).
-It consists of primarily Residential Uses with a variety of housing types and a street network that connects residents, jobs and commercial services through direct automobile, transit, bicycle and pedestrian routes.
+It consists of primarily residential uses with a variety of housing types and a street network that connects residents, jobs and commercial services through direct automobile, transit, bicycle and pedestrian routes.

-New Community Planning Guidebook (NCPG)

-- Volume 2, Part 1 of the Municipal Development Plan (MDP), it translates the MDP's vision and core polities into implementation level policies and forms the basis for new communities and ASPs.
+New Community Planning Guidebook (NCPG): Translates the MDP's vision and core policies into implementation level policies and forms the basis for new communities and ASPs.